LLNL Externship

 Biogeochemistry and isotopes

-Participants will receive a $6,000 stipend, as well as housing just four minutes away from LLNL.
+Participants receive a $6,000 stipend, as well as housing just four minutes away from LLNL.

 “At CAMS, I am measuring radiocarbon to analyze changes in soil carbon storage and turnover over three decades in the Luquillo Experimental Forest in Puerto Rico.”